• Skip to main content

 What to Expect Going Forward

 The second half of May should bring rising flows and more caddis.
-Keep an eye on river flow — if the river jumps, the bite might slow as fish readjust, but overall May is a month of positive momentum.
+May is a month of positive momentum.
 Warmer nights, stable water temps, and a healthy mix of hatches make for some great fishing.
 The river is healthy, the bugs are here.
-Just be prepared for spring weather.

 Category: Fishing News